Jogrol/budget-travel-app/README.md

 ## User stories (work in progress)
-### Budget:
-- As a user, I would like to create a budget based on the total of days and average spent.
-- As a user, I would like to create a budget based on a couple of questions.
-- As a user, I would like to create a budget based on a couple of questions and or suggestions from the app.

 ### Spendings:
 - As a user, I would like to add the expenses I have made during my trip.
-- As a user, I would like to add expenses that I have made in the countries currency
+- As a user, I would like to keep track of the expenses I have made during my trip.
 - As a user, I would like to change the expenses I have made during my trip.
 - As a user, I would like to delete the expenses I have made during my trip.
-- As a user, I would like to keep track of the expenses I have made during my trip.
+- As a user, I would like to add expenses that I have made in the countries currency
 - As a user, I would like to add expenses that I have made in my own currency.
-- As a user, I would like to add expenses that I have made in the visiting’s country currency.
 - As a user, I would like to check how much I have to spend per category.

+### Budget:
+- As a user, I would like to create a budget based on the total of days and average spent.
+- As a user, I would like to create a budget based on a couple of questions.
+- As a user, I would like to create a budget based on a couple of questions and or suggestions from the app.

 ### Tips:
 - As a user, I would like to update my budget based on the spending that I already did.
 - As a user, I would like to receive tips and suggestions on how to deal with my budget based on the spending I did.

 # Technologies used:
 For this project, I’m planning to use all the technologies I have learned during Codaisseur Bootcamp.
 I will include:
 - JavaScript
 - TypeScript
 - React
 - GraphQL
-- Type ORM.
-- Postgres DB
+- Prisma (testing)
-- Material IU
+- Material UI

 # Features built so far (overview incl pull requests)
+- Simple form to add a expense to the prisma db.

 # Workflow
 ## My agile workflow and Trello board